francescozaniol/xsalt/examples/x-store/README.md

 # x-store

-Xsalt provides a global data store which can be accessed by any component.
-The store can be populated in few ways:
+Xsalt provides a global data store that can be accessed by any component.
+The store can be populated in a few ways:

 ## Inline x-store data